Baked Cod with Panko

 - Spoon the butter mixture over each cod fillet, spreading evenly on top and sides.
 Top with the bruschetta and sprinkle with the crumb topping.

-- We love to serve this cod over cooked brown rice or cauliflower rice for low-carb option.
+- Serving: We love to serve this cod over cooked brown rice or cauliflower rice for low-carb option.

 Keywords: seafood, easy, summer